-In today’s brand-savvy world people demand to know what your brand stands for, how it conducts its business and why it’s worth their attention.
 We operate in a reputation economy and the currency, trust, is hard-earned and easily squandered.

 To earn that trust, every brand has a range of constituencies that it has to connect with: their customers, prospective customers, media, opinion-formers, shareholders… but by far the most important constituency is the workforce.
 They’re the lifeblood of the organisation, and they can give it a competitive advantage by the way they reflect it to its customers, suppliers and colleagues.
 Or they can destroy it from within!

 Employee engagement is the key to a happy, motivated and successful workplace.
 It can turn every one of your colleagues into your brand’s best advocate.
 But how do you make sure they’re engaged and alongside you on your journey?

 The leadership often has a different perception of engagement than the average front-line colleague.
 They're fully engaged so they have difficulty in understanding that their colleagues choose how much of themselves they’re prepared to give.
 But everyone knows that the more engaged they are, the more they'll give.

 Here’s where it gets difficult.
 Colleague engagement is not about working your way through a comms checklist and bombarding them with newsletters, Intranet articles, e-shots and colleague-of-the-month awards.
 In fact, there’s a danger that these tactics could accelerate discontent if they’re not done right.
 The key to successful engagement is in having a corporate culture in which everyone in the organisation believes it’s a purposeful, friendly and transparent community of people.
 Internal Communications has the daunting challenge of embedding that culture, but it’s worth the effort because when it's working well on the inside, the outside world will quickly perceive exactly what the brand – and therefore the organisation – is all about.